nan0445/Stats-Projects/Reconstruction and clustering.md

 This method can be further applied to other neural terminals, and if the same set of stimuli were presented, the correlations between different neural terminals can be calculated by regression. (below shows a linear correlation between A neuron and B neuron)

 ![](https://github.com/nan0445/Stats-Projects/blob/master/pic/regression.png)

+So above is one example of the first few steps of exploratory data analyses on neural activity patterns.
+The features extracted here will be feed into modeling with other features later.

 (All of the analyses were performed in either Matlab or Python Scikit-learn tool)